Li-Heng-LH/TryMaven/README.md

 _default_ lifecycle.
 * **Each phase is a sequence of goals**.
 When we run a phase, all goals bound to this phase are executed in order.
 * **A plugin is a group of goals**.
 However, these goals are not necessarily all bound to the same phase.
+* Analogy: Plugin is a class and goals are methods within the class.
 * We can just run a specific goal, without executing its entire phase and the preceding phases.

 &nbsp;